How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Beach bums, history buffs, nature lovers, adventure seekers

-Surrounded by top tourist spots in the Philippines (Boracay and Iloilo), Antique is easily overlooked by travelers.
+Travelers easily overlook Antique because it’s surrounded by top tourist spots in the Philippines (Boracay and Iloilo).
 But this quaint province deserves more attention.
-Being groomed as the next eco-adventure destination, Antique has so much natural beauty and historical and cultural heritage that make a visit worthwhile.
+Being groomed as the next eco-adventure destination, Antique has so much natural beauty and historical and cultural heritage worth visiting.

 Top things to do in Antique